Frequently Asked Questions.

 How should I prescribe PreCardix® to my patients?

 PreCardix® should be taken on an ongoing basis to maintain its effect on blood pressure health.
-If discontinued prematurely blood pressure can rise to pre-treatment levels.
-Patients taking PreCardix® should measure and monitor their blood pressure levels at home and with their health care provider to confirm safety and effectiveness similar to pharmaceutical treatment.
+If discontinued prematurely, blood pressure may rise to pre-treatment levels.
+Patients taking PreCardix® should regularly measure and monitor their blood pressure levels at home and with their health care provider to confirm safety and effectiveness, as with any treatment.

-How soon can patients expect to see a reduction in blood pressure after starting PreCardix®?
+How soon can patients expect to see an effect on blood pressure levels after starting PreCardix®?

-Patients should take PreCardix® for a minimum of 8 weeks before determining the efficacy of treatment.
+Patients may see an effect on blood pressure levels within 2-8 weeks, however, patients should take PreCardix® for a minimum of 8 weeks before determining the efficacy of treatment.
 In clinical trials, 31% of participants experienced a significant effect on their blood pressure health after just 2 weeks and by week 8, 89% of participants experienced a significant effect on in their blood pressure health compared to baseline.

-PreCardix® should be taken daily to maintain results.
+PreCardix® should be continued to be taken daily to maintain results.
 Blood pressure may rise to pre-treatment levels if it is discontinued.

 We advise patients to continue to work closely with their health care providers so that appropriate parameters specific to the patient’s current health situation are monitored and assessed.
-Patients taking PreCardix® should measure and monitor their blood pressure levels at home and with their health care provider to confirm safety and effectiveness similar to pharmaceutical treatment.
+Patients taking PreCardix® should measure and monitor their blood pressure levels at home and with their health care provider to confirm safety and effectiveness, as with any treatment.

 PreCardix® did not impact serum potassium or kidney function in clinical research.
 Considering PreCardix® bioactive marine peptides have a natural ACE-inhibiting action, monitoring these parameters along with blood sugars at baseline and throughout treatment may be warranted at the health care provider’s discretion.